ClouDesire/docusaurus/docs/live-reporting.md

 configured on the product-plans, and all the following markups configurations can be done on it.

-During the periodical **cost-collection** task, Cloudesire invokes the hyperscalers APIs and retrieves:
+During the periodical **cost-collection** task, Cloudesire invokes the Public Cloud Provider APIs and retrieves:

 - the resource/service **hourly unit-cost** -> this will be mapped as "vendor cost" in the Cloudesire data-model